dvsa/des-mobile-app/README.md

 - A script has been added (`buildScripts/sentry-deploy.sh`) that will automatically create a new Sentry release and upload sourcemaps
-- If wishing to disable Sentry for any reason, then set the `dsn` value to null
+- If wishing to disable Sentry for any reason, then set the `dsn` value to null in the env file

 ### Sonar